 Health Savings Accounts (HSAs) and Flexible Spending Arrangements (FSAs) in header of articles

-Flexible spending arrangements (FSAs) -- No employment or federal income taxes are deducted from your contributions.
+Flexible spending arrangements (FSAs) -- Employment and federal income taxes aren't deducted from your contributions.

 An HSA is a savings account used to pay out-of-pocket medical expenses.
 Contributions to your HSA are either of these:

-Made pre-tax if the HSA is offered through an employer's benefit plan, like 401(k) contributions
+Made pre-tax -- Ex: 401(k) contributions offered through an employer's benefit plan

 Earnings in the account aren't taxed.
-Distributions used to pay for qualified medical expenses are tax-free.
+Distributions you use to pay for qualified medical expenses are tax-free.